ManuelArto/SocialTrustr/README.md

 SocialTrustr is a system designed to combat digital disinformation by leveraging blockchain technology with a game theory-based approach and decentralized reputation systems.
 The platform epitomizes the “wisdom of the crowd” philosophy by enabling each user to actively participate in content validation, incentivized to exhibit honest behavior through a consensus mechanism based on rewards.
 The decentralized nature and incentive systems based on entropy offer a robust alternative to traditional fact-checking practices, transforming every user into an active validator of online content integrity.

-If you want to know more, consult the project thesis file: [click here](tesi.pdf)
+If you want to know more, consult the project thesis [file](tesi.pdf) or the notes taken during the development on [notion](https://manuworks.notion.site/SocialTrustr-39ae07be954f42079c08c67b2321356b?pvs=74)

 # Technologies Used